gulpjs/gulp/docs/recipes/minimal-browsersync-setup-with-gulp4.md

 ```

 Now if you go to [http://localhost:3000](http://localhost:3000), which is the default address of the
-BrowserSync server, you will see that the end result in the browser is updated everytime you change
+BrowserSync server, you will see that the end result in the browser is updated every time you change
 the content of the source file.
 Here is the whole gulpfile:

 ```javascript